kobylev/L45-Homework/README.md

 While YOLOv8 is highly accurate, real-world video processing often reveals edge cases where the model fails to correctly classify objects.

-### Case Study: Arrow Missile Misidentified as a Traffic Light
+### Case Study: Arrow Missile Misidentified as a Sports Ball
-In the frame `Arrow.png`, an **Arrow interceptor missile** is labeled as a **traffic light**.
-This is a rare but logical error based on low-level visual features:
+In the frame `Arrow.png`, an **Arrow interceptor missile** is labeled as a **sports ball**.
+This is a logical error based on low-level visual features:

-- **Vertical Aspect Ratio**: The missile and its exhaust plume create a long, vertical rectangle.
-This matches the structural priors for a traffic light pole or housing in the COCO dataset.
-- **Chromatic Intensity (Glowing Plume)**: The bright, concentrated light of the rocket motor (yellow/white/red) closely mimics the high-intensity glow of an active traffic signal.
-Since YOLO looks for local patches of color and light, the "red/orange" glow of the plume triggers the traffic light detector.
-- **Background Contrast**: Against a dark night sky or high-altitude atmosphere, the isolated, bright vertical object is statistically more likely to be an urban light source (in the model's training experience) than a supersonic kinetic interceptor, which is a class not present in standard pre-trained models.
+- **Spherical Geometry of the Plume**: At the moment of high-speed propulsion or interception, the intense glowing exhaust plume creates a highly concentrated, spherical "point source" of light.
+This circular silhouette is a primary feature map for objects like tennis balls, baseballs, or soccer balls.
+- **High-Contrast "Objectness"**: Against the dark, uniform background of the night sky, the isolated, bright, and circular plume triggers the model's "objectness" score.
+Since the class "missile" or "projectile" is absent from the standard COCO dataset, the model maps the feature set to the closest matching geometric class: a **sports ball**.
+- **Motion Dynamics**: The rapid, non-linear trajectory of a sports ball in flight (e.g., a fast-moving tennis ball) mirrors the sudden acceleration and directional shifts of a kinetic interceptor from the model's limited perspective.
+- **Chromatic Features**: The uniform, high-saturation color of the plume (yellow/orange/white) resembles the bright, high-visibility colors of sports equipment used in training data.

 ### Case Study: B1B Lancer Misidentified as a Bird
 In the frame `B1b_bird.png`, we see a **B1B Lancer bomber** being classified as a **bird**.
 This is a classic example of feature-based misclassification: